philipperemy/cond_rnn/README.md

 ## API

-The conditional RNN expects 3 main parameters:
+The conditional RNN expects those parameters:

 - `units`: int, The number of units in the RNN Cell.
 - `inputs`: `3-D` tensor with shape `[batch_size, timesteps, input_dim]`.